rokbenko/ai-playground/openai-tutorials/2-Build_a_personal_math_tutor/README.md

 ## Short description

-Python and Node.js examples on how to make a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool.
+Python and Node.js examples on how to build a personal math tutor with the OpenAI Assistants API using the Code Interpreter tool.

 <br>